HOW MUCH IS YOUR CHILD’S DAYCARE-RELATED INJURY WORTH?

 California’s Most Trusted Daycare-Related Injury Attorneys

 It is normal for children to experience the occasional bump, scratch, or bruise while at daycare.
 There are many other children, physical activities, and plenty of opportunities for accidents in a childcare center.
 It is not normal, however, for a child to sustain serious injury while in a childcare center.
 Injuries such as burns, broken bones, or head and brain injuries may be signs of negligence or abuse.
 The facility or its employees may be breaking accepted standards of care, failing to supervise children, or intentionally causing them harm.
-If you suspect foul play relating to your child’s recent daycare injury, speak to an attorney at The Law Office of Arash Khorsandi.
+If you suspect foul play relating to your child’s recent daycare injury, speak to an attorney at Arash Law.

 Daycare Center Liability